ntnon/FIND-A-PEP/README.md

 # How to use
-in the input field write one of three things
+in the input field, write one of three things
-1) A name.
+1) A name
-E.g "Anniken Huitfeldt"
+E.g "Anniken Huitfeldt" <br />
-This will return the PEP-status of this person
+This will return the PEP-status of this person <br />
 If the person is a PEP you will see "FOUND-A-PEP".
-Otherwise: "NOT-A-PEP"
+Otherwise: "NOT-A-PEP" <br />

-4) A part of a name.
+4) A part of a name <br />
-E.g "Ann"
+E.g "Ann" <br />
-This will return a clickable summary of PEPs related to the input
+This will return a clickable summary of PEPs related to the input <br />

-6) The norwegian organization ID for a company
+6) The norwegian organization ID for a company <br />
-E.g "997093550"
+E.g "997093550" <br />
-This will return a clickable summary with information about the company and a "1)"-type PEP-search for each of the people who hold prominent positions within the company
+This will return a clickable summary with information about the company <br />
+and a "1)"-type PEP-search for each of the people who hold prominent positions within the company <br />